 Q: How long is the training?

-A: The Basic CERT Training takes a total of approximately 20-30 hours.
+A: The Basic CERT Training takes approximately 20-30 hours.
 Additional time will be required if the school will offer certification in CPR, First Aid and AED.

-A: The training consists of nine units; each unit has goals and learning objectives.
-The units teach you to keep yourself safe while helping others; to identify and anticipate hazards; reduce fire hazards in the home and workplace; use fire extinguishers to put out small fires; assist emergency responders; conduct light search and rescue; set up medical treatment areas; apply basic first aid techniques and help reduce survivor stress.
-At the end of the course, you'll participate in a disaster drill to reinforce the skills you learn in the training.
+A: The Teen CERT curriculum is FEMA's standard CERT Basic Training course.
+It consists of nine units; each unit has goals and learning objectives.
+The units teach students to keep themselves safe while helping others; to identify and anticipate hazards; reduce fire hazards in the home and workplace; use a fire extinguisher to put out small fires; assist emergency responders; conduct light search and rescue; set up medical treatment areas; apply basic first aid techniques and help reduce survivor stress.
+At the end of the course, students participate in a disaster drill to reinforce learning.
+Students also take pre- and post-tests to evaluate learning.

-A: In 95% of all emergencies, the victim or a bystander provides the first immediate assistance.
-Joining a Teen CERT teaches you how to respond when others look to you for help.
-You'll learn life skills, fulfill community service requirements, give back to the community, develop leadership skills and help make your school safer.
+A: Students learn life skills, fulfill community service requirements, give back to the community, develop leadership skills and help make their schools safer.

-Q: Can I use this material for fulfilling community service credits for graduation?
+Q: Can students use this material for fulfilling community service credits for graduation?

 A: Yes and it is encouraged.
 It is recommended that participants receive 20-30 community service hours toward graduation.